isc-projects/kea/doc/sphinx/arm/install.rst

 -------------------------------------

 As of Kea 1.9.9, support for Cassandra is deprecated.
-It is still available for the moment, but the support will be removed in a future version; new users are encouraged to choose an alternative.
+It is still available in current versions, but the support will be removed in a future version; new users are encouraged to choose an alternative.

 Install Cassandra according to the instructions for the system.
 The